isaac-sim2real/sage/README.md

 - Ensure joint names match both USD asset and motion files

 ### Real Robot Integration

+This section provides methods for extending our current real data collection pipeline to new robots.
+To facilitate usage across more robot models, we built the current transmission pipeline using ROS.

+**1. Identify Your IP and Port**

+- Place the ROS transmission files that exactly match your robot under the path `sage/Your_robot`
+- Ensure the IP and message types are completely correct, and test them by creating nodes

+**2. Build New Config**

+- Refer to `sage/real_unitree/unitree_configs.py` to organize the required structure for the new robot model
+- Be sure to confirm that the p_gains & d_gains for each joint are compatible with the physical robot, as they significantly impact data collection quality
+- Place the new config under the path `sage/Your_robot`

+**3. Update Main File**

+- After completing the above tasks, navigate to `scripts/run_real.py` and update the relevant paths and tasks for your robot in the corresponding functions

 **Status:** TBD (To Be Determined)